Talk to others with an Ostomy

 dd

 Had no idea about this type of porta-potty.
 This is an answer to many different situations.
-When a teenager, I had my 1st ostomy.
+When a teenager, I had my first ostomy.
 The appliances then were bulky (bags).
 The bags themselves were of a heavy rubber-type and not disposable.
-I had 2 where wearing one the other being disinfected.
-It was very bulky and nearly impossible to carry another bag (pouch) if It May leak which happened often.
+I had two where wearing one the other being disinfected.
+It was very bulky and nearly impossible to carry another bag (pouch) if it may leak which happened often.
 When that happened, I usually had to head home or find a private spot to maybe repaste the faceplate if no feces were present.
-It's was a horrible situation.
+It was a horrible situation. nbsp

 16 years later had my ileostomy transformed into a Koch pouch where I use a catheter inserted through my very small stoma.
 This type of ostomy usually stops working; but with mine it's lasted over 40 years!